huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

-> This parameter specifies the grid's type for input data (imaginary axis).
+> This parameter specifies the grid's type for input data in imaginary axis.
 Now **ACFlow.jl** supports the following choices:
 >
 > * ftime
 > * btime
 > * ffreq
 > * bfreq
+>
+> Here, `ftime` means fermionic and imaginary-time, `btime` means bosonic and imaginary-time, `ffreq` means fermionic and Matsubara frequency, and `bfreq` means bosonic and Matsubara frequency.

 *Type:*